matthieugomez/EconPDEs.jl/README.md

 # 2. A named tuple giving the value function(s) (as well as its derivatives)
 # at the current value of the state.
 # 3. (Optional) Current time t
-# It must return a tuple with the time derivatives
+# It must return a named tuple with the time derivatives
 function f(state::NamedTuple, sol::NamedTuple)
 	μbar = 0.018 ; ϑ = 0.00073 ; θμ = 0.252 ; νμ = 0.528 ; ρ = 0.025 ; ψ = 1.5 ; γ = 7.5
 	(; μ) = state